oo7isme/high-fidelity-1600/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Design Documentation

+For detailed information about the design process, user testing findings, and design decisions, see [DESIGN_DOCUMENTATION.md](./DESIGN_DOCUMENTATION.md).

+This document includes:
+- User testing results from mid-fidelity prototype
+- Design changes implemented based on user feedback
+- Technical choices and UI/UX principles
+- Comprehensive feature overview with rationale

 ## Contact

 For questions or support, please contact the development team.